nchaulet/node-geocoder/README.md

 ## Geocoder Provider

-* `google` : GoogleGeocoder support address geocoding and reverse geocoding, use `extra.clientId`and `extra.apiKey`(privateKey) for business licence, you can also use `extra.language` for specify language.
+* `google` : GoogleGeocoder.
+Supports address geocoding and reverse geocoding.
+Use `extra.clientId`and `extra.apiKey`(privateKey) for business licence.
+You can also use `extra.language` to specify language.
 Note that 'https' is required when using an apiKey
-* `freegeoip` : FreegeoipGeocoder support ip geocoding
+* `freegeoip` : FreegeoipGeocoder.
+Supports IP geocoding
-* `datasciencetoolkit` : DataScienceToolkitGeocoder supports ip v4 geocoding and address geocoding, use `extra.host` for specify a local instance
+* `datasciencetoolkit` : DataScienceToolkitGeocoder.
+Supports IPv4 geocoding and address geocoding.
+Use `extra.host` to specify a local instance
-* `openstreetmap` : OpenStreetMapGeocoder support address geocoding and reverse geocoding
+* `openstreetmap` : OpenStreetMapGeocoder.
+Supports address geocoding and reverse geocoding
-* `mapquest` : MapQuestGeocoder support address geocoding and reverse geocoding need an apiKey
+* `mapquest` : MapQuestGeocoder.
+Supports address geocoding and reverse geocoding.
+Needs an apiiKey
-* `openmapquest` : Open MapQuestGeocoder (based on OpenStreetMapGeocoder) support address geocoding and reverse geocoding need an apiKey
+* `openmapquest` : Open MapQuestGeocoder (based on OpenStreetMapGeocoder).
+Supports address geocoding and reverse geocoding.
+Needs an apiiKey
-* `agol` : ArcGis Online Geocoding service, supports geocoding and reverse.
+* `agol` : ArcGis Online Geocoding service.
+Supports geocoding and reverse.
 Requires a client_id & client_secret
-* `tomtom`: TomTomGeocoder support address geocoding , you need to specify `extra.apiKey`
+* `tomtom`: TomTomGeocoder.
+Supports address geocoding.
+You need to specify `extra.apiKey`
-* `nominatimmapquest`: OpenStreetMap nominatim geocoder, support address, and reverse geocoding
+* `nominatimmapquest`: OpenStreetMap Nominatim geocoder.
+Support address and reverse geocoding
-* `opencage`: uses multiple open sources, support address, reverse geocoding, you need to specify `extra.apiKey`
+* `opencage`: OpenCage Geocoder.
+Uses multiple open sources.
+Supports address and reverse geocoding.
+You need to specify `extra.apiKey`

 ## Http adapter

-* `http`: This adapter uses Http nodejs library (by default)
+* `http`: This adapter uses the Http nodejs library (default)
-* `https`: This adapter uses Https nodejs library
+* `https`: This adapter uses the Https nodejs library

 ## Formatter